 If you have a hbo or wo propaedeutic certificate, please contact us for information about the three-year track.
 Contact the student counsellors of the study programme via studentcounsellorABEL@buas.nl or via telephone (076) 533 2600.

 Studying abroad for a while will offer you the opportunity of broadening your horizons, both literally and figuratively.
 You will be in an international environment, meet people from different cultural backgrounds and what's more, it is good for your language skills.
 In brief, studying abroad is a wonderful opportunity … go for it!

 In the fourth year of your studies you can spend part of the year studying abroad, for example in Finland, Germany, Belgium or Austria; Breda University of Applied Sciences has contacts with several partner universities which you can visit as an exchange student.

-As a logistics student you will explore your field of study during field trips at home and abroad.
+As a logistics student, you will explore your field of expertise during field trips at home and abroad.
+For example, you will visit the port of Rotterdam, or you go to a warehouse or production facility.
+You also will take a look behind the scenes of organisations abroad.
 The cities of Hamburg, London and Barcelona are recurring field trip destinations.